-The result of resampling the moving image is presented at the top of Figure 8.12.
-The center and right parts of the figure present a checkerboard composite of the fixed and moving images before and after registration.
+The result of resampling the moving image is presented on the left of Figure 8.13.
+The center and right parts of the figure present a checkerboard composite of the fixed and moving images before and after registration respectively.

-Figure 8.13 (top) shows the sequence of translations followed by the optimizer as it searched the parameter space.
+Figure 8.14 (upper-left) shows the sequence of translations followed by the optimizer as it searched the parameter space.
+The upper-right figure presents a closer look at the convergence basin for the last iterations of the optimizer.
 The bottom of the same figure shows the sequence of metric values computed as the optimizer searched the parameter space.
-Comparing these trace plots with Figures 8.10 and 8.11, we can see that the measures produced by MattesMutualInformationImageToImageMetric are smoother than those of the MutualInformationImageToImageMetric.
+Comparing these trace plots with Figures 8.11 and 8.12, we can see that the measures produced by MattesMutualInformationImageToImageMetric are smoother than those of the MutualInformationImageToImageMetric.
 This smoothness allows the use of more sophisticated optimizers such as the itk::RegularStepGradientDescentOptimizer which efficiently locks onto the optimal value.